 What Is Feline Asthma?

-Believed to be the result of an allergic reaction, feline asthma is much the same as the human kind.
+Believed to be the result of an allergic reaction, feline asthma is much the same as the human type.
 It can affect cats of any age, sex, or breed.
 When your cat inhales an allergen, it triggers their immune system to have an overactive response that leads to inflammation.
 This causes the airways to constrict, restricting your cat’s ability to breathe.

 While cats of any age can suffer from asthma, most are diagnosed between the ages of 2 and 8.